-According to member research, along with feedback, data and comments, members want simple, easy, convenient and empathetic interactions, plus more help in preparing for retirement.
+According to member research, along with feedback, data and comments, members want simple,

 Another key insight is the importance of value.
 All of this information has been central to the development of our new services strategy to ensure we continue delivering the best possible experience.